zranger1/pyblaze/README.md

 #### setActivePattern(pid)
 Sets the currently running pattern, using either an ID or a text name

+#### setActivePatternId(pid):
+Sets the active pattern by pattern ID, without the name lookup option supported by setActivePattern().
+This method is faster and more network efficient than SetActivePattern() if you already know a pattern's ID.
+It does not validate the input id, or determine if the pattern is available on the Pixelblaze.

 #### setBrightness(n)
 Set the Pixelblaze's global brightness.
 Valid range is 0-1

 #### setControl(ctl_name, value, saveFlash = False)
 Sets the value of a single UI controls in the active pattern. to values contained inct in argument json_ctl.
 To reduce wear on Pixelblaze's flash memory, the saveFlash parameter is ignored by default.
 See documentation for _enable_flash_save() for more information.